Campylobacter

 Situation in Austria

-The seasonal occurrence of campylobacteriosis showed a similar pattern in the past years: the fewest cases of illness between November and April, most cases from June to September.
-The isolation rates of thermotolerant Campylobacter from slaughtered broiler flocks provide a roughly similar picture, with the highest values in the summer months, which subsequently suggest higher contamination rates of fresh retail chicken meat in summer and thus point to this food as the most important pathogen vehicle for Campylobacter.
+The seasonal occurrence of campylobacteriosis has shown a similar pattern in recent years: the fewest cases between November and April and the most cases from June to September.
+The isolation rates of thermotolerant Campylobacter from slaughtered flocks of broiler chickens provide an almost identical picture, with the highest values in the summer months, which subsequently indicate higher contamination rates of fresh chicken meat in the retail trade in summer and thus point to this foodstuff as the most important pathogen vehicle for Campylobacter.

 Campylobacter cases in Austria